Transforming the Patient Experience During a Pandemic

 Healthcare IT systems can help address such gaps in care by using automated campaigns to deploy reminders to complete preventive care recommendations.
 For instance, a clinic could use a platform with an automated email notification system to remind a patient to schedule their vaccination, enroll in a patient portal, or to educate them on virtual care options.
 These types of tools can drive patient experience and help people take care of their health, even beyond COVID-19.

-With reduced patient safety events, increased data accessibility and efficiency, and lowered overall costs, the impact of healthcare IT on patient experience is clear.
+With reduced patient safety events, increased data accessibility and efficiency, and lowered overall costs, the impact of healthcare IT on ways to improve patient experience is clear.
 With Performance Health Partner’s solutions, healthcare organizations can access the data they need to increase patient safety and improve outcomes.
-Learn more at performancehealthus.com/employee-health or schedule a demo here.
+To learn more, request a demo.

 - Luecke RW, Rosselli VR, Moss JM.
 The economic ramifications of “client” dissatisfaction.
 Group Pract J. 1991:8–18.